 Is the Portugal Golden Visa worth the cost?

 For the right applicant, yes.
-You're paying €570,000–€645,000 over 5 years for: Portuguese/EU residency with minimal presence requirements (7 days/year), visa-free Schengen travel, access to Portuguese healthcare and education, a path to EU citizenship in 5 years (note: 10-year law passed Oct 2025, upheld by Constitutional Court, but 4 provisions struck down — still 5 years until Parliament amends) (requires A2-level Portuguese), and potential capital recovery through fund investments.
+You're paying €570,000–€645,000 over the long-term path for: Portuguese/EU residency with minimal presence requirements (7 days in year 1, then 14 days in later periods), visa-free Schengen travel, access to Portuguese healthcare and education, a path to eligibility to apply for citizenship subject to the May 2026 Nationality Law reform and its transitional rules (requires A2-level Portuguese), and potential capital recovery through fund investments.
 The program is most valuable for non-EU citizens seeking EU access without relocating full-time, those wanting a Plan B residency, or families planning eventual EU education for children.
 It's less suited for those who need to preserve every euro of capital or who won't use the EU access.

 Sources